biocorecrg/nextflow-course-2023-fall/_sources/containers.rst.txt

 Exercise
 ********

-Using the 2 fastq available files, process them outside and inside a mounted directory using fastqc.
+Using the 2 fastq available files, process them using fastqc.

 .. raw:: html